 - Strawberry Rhubarb Crumble Pie

 Now go out, get your hands on some rhubarb, and whip up a batch of these classic Rhubarb Muffins.
+I know you’re going to love them.
+If you do, please stop back and leave a comment and a 5-star rating below.

 - Begin by preheating your oven to 325 degrees F. Line about 18 muffins cups with paper liners.
 Set aside.